ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 + ghosts - 10/4/24

 # A dark cloud is not only hanging over your head, it is a sentient spiritual species.

+The dark cloud has aspects of intelligence in its core, but they are gigantic and you can simply get caught up in its field.
+Its like a slug that crawls around and leaves a trail everywhere it goes, a trail that humans and spirits alike get stuck in.
+Now think of it like a cloud that we're all caught in, at the perimeter the dark cloud is like spiriual smog, maybe akin to pollution but worse.
+- Its like spiritual pollution but worse.

 The slice that comes down the center of your head they need to reach in and grab bubble in head